Why Do Christians Support Israel?

 2. Christians’ Opportunity to Be Part of Biblical Prophecy

-One key thing to note is that biblical prophecy comes to life in Israel.
+Biblical prophecy comes to life in Israel.
 Israel is mentioned in the Bible over 2,500 times, and is where many stories, lessons, and parables throughout Scripture took place.
 As mentioned in the Bible, God gave the deed of this land to Abraham and Isaac.
-God trusted these Israelite men to not only take care for His land, but to carry on His Word.
+God trusted these Israelite men to not only take care of His land, but to carry on His Word.

 As mentioned above, Israel is the setting and backdrop for many Bible stories.
-It’s one of the few tangible things that people have to show their faith.
 That’s why it’s so important we do everything we can to preserve God’s Holy Land.
 It’s home to many biblical sites and is significant to both Jewish and Christian faiths.
 The people of Israel already live in a state of vulnerability, a tiny country surrounded by enemies, and they need our help.
-Providing aid to Israel will both preserve the land where our faiths began and provide comfort to the many people who live there that are suffering.
+Providing aid to Israel will both preserve the land where our faiths began and provide comfort to the many people who live there who are suffering.

 3. Israel is Allies with the U.S.

-Religion, democracy, and security are important values to many.
-In addition to supporting others of faith it’s important to support those who support us, including in matters of national security.
+Freedom of religion, democracy, and security are important values to many.
+It’s important to support those who support us, including in matters of national security.
 Israel and the United States have been long-time partners in security.
 Both parties share a foundational bond of being democracies.
-The U.S. and Israel have supported one another since the establishment of the modern state of Israel in 1948.
-Maintaining this relationship across all sectors is of the utmost importance.

 4. A Better Understanding of the Bible